jocelynfriday/EPRResources/README.md

 </p>
 <br></br>
 <b>Classifying Prescriptions</b>
 There are two primary ways to classify prescriptions.
-The first, and most straightforward way, is to classify prescriptions using the BNF Chapter, Section, or Paragraph.
+The first and most straightforward way is to classify prescriptions using the BNF Chapter, Section, or Paragraph.
 The benefit of this classification mechanism is that it easily groups medications without incorporating potential selection bias or classification errors.
 However, combination medications are often in a separate paragraph from the constituent chemicals.
 <br></br>

 The alternative is to classify medications based on their active chemicals, meaning that loop diuretics would include all medications which included a member of the loop diuretic family: